FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 The work breakdown structure is created by examining the required parts of a product, breaking those parts down into the work packages required to create them, and establishing the order in which those work packages need to be delivered.

 > **Explain each part of the work breakdown structure briefly**

+Here we can see the work breakdown structure that was created for this project.

 ## Gantt Chart